Preparing for Surgery: What You Need to Know

 How can you limit this possibility?

-For starters, be sure to get all of your pretests, which can include blood tests, EKG, X-ray or appointments with other physicians or the anesthesiologist.
+For starters, be sure to complete all of your pretests, which can include blood tests, EKG, X-ray or appointments with other physicians.
+Your surgical team will let you know what is needed.
 It’s also important to speak with your doctor regarding any medications you should or should not take prior to surgery.

 We understand that it also helps when patients know what to expect before, during and after surgery.
 Here’s what you need to know: